nanvel/blog/2017/11/trading.md

 - [The Bots That Make Money (Or Lose It) for You While You Sleep](https://bitcoinmagazine.com/articles/the-bots-that-make-money-or-lose-it-for-you-while-you-sleep-1483555808/)
 - https://medium.com/@joeldg/an-advanced-tutorial-a-new-crypto-currency-trading-bot-boilerplate-framework-e777733607ae

+## Testing

+Backtest - test on historical data.

+> Historical success is a necessary but not a sufficient condition for concluding that a method has predictive power and, therefore, is likely to be profitable in the future.
+>
+> Evidence-Based Technical Analysis by David Aronson

 ## Technical Analysis

 > The carts don't lie.